rsahlin/super-performance-sprites/README.md

 # super-performance-sprites
-1000 sprites on a low/medium end mobile phone using one draw call in OpenGL ES
+1000 sprites on a low/medium end mobile phone using one draw call in OpenGL ES - this is a multi platform project that supports running on J2SE using JOGAMP

+I use Eclipse when developing since I feel the multi platform nature of this project is best supported on this IDE:
+If you wish you can import the Eclipse projects, this will setup projects with correct source references.

 - To use as Maven project in Eclipse, import as Existing Maven project.